 - Tons of additional training and education available

-- Major emphasis placed on SEO, ROI, driving traffic and getting a higher conversion rate
+- A major emphasis was placed on SEO, ROI, driving traffic, and getting a higher conversion rate

 - Websites come pre-populated with great content